-This Is Reno has been a Reno news media source for more than a decade.
-In that time we have been fortunate to have experienced, seasoned reporters and student journalists providing relevant, fact-based news and information for the greater Reno area.
+This Is Reno has been a Reno news media source since that.
+In that time we have been fortunate to have experienced, seasoned reporters, volunteers and student journalists providing relevant, fact-based news and information for the greater Reno area.
 Meet the current team below.

 Publisher & Editor

 Bob Conrad is publisher, editor, and co-founder of This Is Reno.
 He’s been a Reno resident since 1990.
 He has served in communications positions for various state agencies and earned a doctorate from the University of Nevada, Reno in 2011, where he completed his dissertation on social media, journalism and crisis communications.
 In addition to managing This Is Reno, he holds a part-time appointment for the Mineral County University of Nevada Extension office.

 Kristen Hackbarth is a freelance editor and communications professional with more than 20 years’ experience working in marketing, public relations and communications in northern Nevada.
 Kristen graduated from the University of Nevada, Reno with a degree in photography and minor in journalism and has a Master of Science in Management and Leadership.
 She also serves as director of communications for Nevada Cancer Coalition, a statewide nonprofit.
 Though she now lives in Atlanta, she is a Nevadan for life and uses her three-hour time advantage to get a jump on the morning’s news.

 Mark was born in Mexico, grew up in Carson City, and has recently returned to Reno to continue to explore and get to know the city again.
 He got his journalism degree in 2018 and wants to continue learning photography for both business and pleasure.
 Languages and history are topics he likes to discuss as well as deplete any coffee reservoirs in close proximity.

 Newsletter Writer & Editor